Lee wave: Aviation

 Lee waves provide a possibility for gliders to gain altitude or fly long distances when soaring.
 World record wave flight performances for speed, distance or altitude have been made in the lee of the Sierra Nevada, Alps, Patagonic Andes, and Southern Alps mountain ranges.
 The Perlan Project is working to demonstrate the viability of climbing above the tropopause in an unpowered glider using lee waves, making the transition into stratospheric standing waves.
 They did this for the first time on August 30, 2006 in Argentina, climbing to an altitude of 15460 m.
-The Mountain Wave Project of the Organisation Scientifique et Technique du Vol à Voile focusses on analysis and classification of lee waves and associated rotors.
+The Mountain Wave Project of the Organisation Scientifique et Technique du Vol à Voile focusses on global analysis and classification of lee waves and associated rotors, demonstrating its understanding with record flights and scientific turbulence measurement flights to the lower edge of the stratosphere.

 The conditions favoring strong lee waves suitable for soaring are: